 - Scholarship certificate – however, neither DAAD nor any other German organizations provide scholarships for foreign students studying medicine in Germany.

 - Bank guarantee, issued to you by a recognized German bank

-A blocked account is still a traditional way to prove your funds and 100% accepted by the German embassy.
-There are two proven companies where you can open such an account quite easy and cheap: DR.WALTER and Fintiba.
+A blocked account is still a traditional way to prove your funds and is 100% accepted by the German embassy.
+There are two proven companies where you can open such an account quite easily and cheaply: DR.WALTER and Fintiba.

 DR.WALTER is the biggest insurance and also bank account provider for international students in Germany.

 Fintiba offers blocked account as well as health insurance.
 They provide services exceptionally for international students in Germany.
 You either can open only blocked bank account there or two in one account and health insurance for your stay in Germany.

 A blocked account isn’t free in Germany, there is always an initial fee and monthly payments (around 5 EUR).

 In addition to the standard requirement for studying medicine in Germany, a foreign applicant should pay attention to these points in particular:

 Must be recognized in Germany and equivalent to German school leaving certificate, if you’re a citizen of a non-EU country.

 You must have completed particular subjects related to medicine like chemistry and biology.